Donate for Congo

 The population of the Democratic Republic of the Congo has been suffering from a complex crisis for over 20 years.
 The east of the country in particular is characterized by armed conflicts, which are mainly due to ethnic conflicts and foreign interventions.
 Time and again, families are forced to flee the violence.
 Around 6.4 million people are currently displaced within the country and a further 5.4 million people have fled abroad.

-Although the Democratic Republic of Congo is one of the most water-rich countries in the world, only around half of the population has access to clean water.
-Millions of people are therefore forced to obtain their drinking water from contaminated rivers, putting their health at risk.
+Although the Democratic Republic of the Congo is one of the world’s most water-rich countries, only around half of the population has access to clean water.
+Millions of people are therefore forced to obtain their drinking water from polluted rivers, thereby putting their health at risk.
 This often leads to infectious diseases such as cholera or Ebola.
+Since the discovery of the Ebola virus in 1976, there have already been 17 outbreaks of the disease in the Democratic Republic of Congo.
+In May 2026, there has been an outbreak of the rare Bundibugyo variant, for which there is no vaccine.
+So far, there have been over 900 suspected cases and over 200 deaths.